ramanavenky2/UPF_Testing_GUI/README.md

 # UPF_Testing_GUI
-The setup performs testing of user plane function implemented as pipelined_cli.py.
+The test setup performs testing of user plane function using a web based user interface.

 SETUP :